-7. Establishing the R&D Technological Infrastructure through PPP by achieving successful results in these applications.
+7. Establishing the R&D Technological Infrastructure through PPP

+After the phenomenal success of this first technology development center, which was established in the United States in 1951 under the name "Stanford Industrial Park" and is known as "Silicon Valley" in our country, every country in the world attempted to implement this application by employing it as a model.
+Some countries have achieved their goals by achieving successful results in these applications.
 This application, which emerged as a result of the commercialization of knowledge in the university world by transforming it into innovation and production, has evolved into R&D-based technology centers that produce innovation under different names but for the same purpose in both developed and developing countries worldwide (Eren, 2011).